 Sugary products can momentarily boost your energy while you’re focusing and concentrating, but a study published in Diabetes Care warns that "changes in [blood sugar] rapidly affect cerebral function" and can impair your brain function and mood.

-The 7 best brain foods for focus and concentration
+7 best foods for focus and concentration

 1. Fatty fish